zzamboni/zzamboni.org/content/post/my-doom-emacs-configuration-with-commentary/index.md

   (setq org-hugo-use-code-for-kbd t))
 ```

 Define an `org-capture` template to create a new blog post skeleton automatically.
-Based on <https://ox-hugo.scripter.co/doc/org-capture-setup/>, with some customizations for my blog's setup (like a default value for `:featureimage`).
+Based on <https://ox-hugo.scripter.co/doc/org-capture-setup/>, with some customizations for my blog's setup (like a default value for `:featured_image`).
 I also add `:jump-to-captured t` in the `org-capture-templates` definition so that when I create a new blog post snippet, I get automatically taken to that location so I can continue writing.

 ```emacs-lisp
 (after! org-capture